-By the time you are done and the book is published, potentially you have just spent $10k.
-With close to 0 book sales.
+By the time you are done and the book is published, potentially you have just spent upwards of $20k and you haven’t sold a single book.

 Vanity publishers make money, not from selling books for you, but from the author buying their own books back from the publisher.
 It is a scam where the author always loses.